 HAND in Hand Zimbabwe (HIHZim) has extended its community upliftment project, which was only being implemented in Bulilima and Chikomba, to cover Chirumanzu, Lupane and Nkayi districts as part of strategies to fight poverty at a large scale among rural households in the country.

 The project, which was already making a direct impact on 400 households in Bulilima and Chikomba is now set to benefit more than 1 000 households inclusive of the new districts.

-HIHZ CEO Felix Tete said the extension of the project will go a long way in bringing about sustainable economic transformation to various households living in
+HIHZ CEO Felix Tete said the extension of the project will go a long way in bringing about sustainable economic transformation to various households living in these marginalised areas.

 “Through the implementation of the community upliftment project, HIHZim seeks to reduce poverty in communities through building socio economically resilient